novellum-ai/paymcp-client/examples/README.md

 ### Import Errors
 If you encounter import errors like "The requested module does not provide an export", make sure:
-1. The main library's TypeScript source files are available
+1. The main library has been built: `cd .. && npm run build`
-2. You're using the correct import paths (pointing to `src/` directory)
+2. You're using the correct import paths (pointing to `dist/` directory)
 3. The TypeScript compiler can resolve the imports correctly

+**Note**: The example uses compiled JavaScript files from the `dist` directory because the source files are designed to be compiled to CommonJS and use `.js` extensions in their imports, which requires compilation for proper module resolution.

 ### Private Key Format
 The `SOLANA_PRIVATE_KEY` must be in base58 format.
 You can get this from your Solana wallet or generate a new keypair.